libgdx/packr/README.md

 Limitations
 ===========

-  * Can't set the icon of the executable file on Windows (not to confuse with the window icon)
+  * Icons aren't set yet on any platform, need to do that manually.